Class Descriptions

 YOGA FLOW (1 hour) ∙ $5 DROP-IN

-A multi-level fun Yoga flow to gently tone the body while providing a full body stretch to reduce tension and improve flexibility.
+A fun Yoga flow to gently tone the body while providing a full body stretch to reduce tension and improve flexibility.
 Various breath techniques are practiced along with postures to improve balance.
+This class is ideal for beginners who want to learn the basics of Yoga.
+Please bring your own yoga mat.
 Various equipment is provided such as resistance bands, blocks, a chair and a stick to improve range of motion in interesting ways.
-On some days, you’ll need to bring your own 36 inch foam massage roller.
-You’ll be notified by email one day prior to class.
-Please bring a Yoga mat and arrive at least 10 minutes early to get settled with your props.
-Beginners are welcome!
+Both floor and standing poses are practiced.
+The room opens 20 minutes early.
+Class begins promptly at 10 am.

-YOGALATES (1 hour) ∙ $5 DROP-IN
+YOGA FLOW WITH ROLLER (1 hour) ∙ $5 DROP-IN

 Classes at Transfiguration Parish

-• Transfiguration of our Lord Parish is at 11775 Filion, H4J 1T4 at the corner of Dudemaine
+- Transfiguration of our Lord Parish is at 11775 Filion, H4J 1T4 at the corner of Dudemaine

-• Enter by side door along Filion marked Church Hall (look for the white shelter in winter).
+- Enter by side door along Filion marked Church Hall (look for the white shelter in winter).

-• For any questions or concerns, don’t hesitate to contact me at kathleen_yamasaki@yahoo.com
+- For any questions or concerns, don’t hesitate to contact me at kathleen_yamasaki@yahoo.com

 YOGA CLASS ETIQUETTE